-Type of assessment Weighting To SCSA Weighting for combined mark Investigation Framing of questions, planning, locating sources, identifying information, assessing relevance, note-taking, interacting with others, synthesising, evaluating, reflecting and producing an oral proposal and written report. cting with others, synthesising, evaluating, reflecting Part A: Semester One (recommended 5%) 15% 100% Investigate an issue/topic related to Unit 3 and present a research proposal in an oral format.
-Investigation - Part B: Semester Two (recommended 10%) 100% 35% Presentation of results of research of Unit 3 topic/issue in a written report, using appropriate conventions.
-100% 33% Common oral assessment task (COAT) - Semester 1 Participation in oral task developed by the School Curriculum and Standards Authority and administered by the school.
+Type of assessment Weighting To SCSA Weighting for combined mark Investigation Framing of questions, planning, locating sources, identifying information, assessing relevance, note-taking, interacting with others, synthesising, evaluating, reflecting, and producing an oral proposal and written report.
+Part A: Semester One (recommended 5%) Investigate an issue/topic related to Unit 3 and present a research proposal in an oral format.
+15% Investigation - Part B: Semester Two (recommended 10%) Presentation of results of research of Unit 3 topic/issue in a written report, using appropriate conventions.
+100% 35% Common oral assessment task (COAT) - Semester 1 Participation in oral task developed by the School Curriculum and Standards Authority and administered by the school.
 10% Oral production - Semester 2 Participation in, and/or production of group discussions, panel discussions, interviews, debates, conversations, tutorials and/or speeches.
-10%